edemgbk123/polygonbekux/README.md

 # polygonbekux

-TECH STCAK-MERN STACK ( NEXT.JS ) , Xend Finance insfrastructure
+TECH STACK-MERN STACK ( NEXT.JS ) , XEND FINANCE INFRASTRUCTURE

-USE OF DAPP & DESCRIPTION- Crypto Trading  and investment ( buying, selling , sending , receiving and investing of cryptocurrency for  % yield returns)
+ DESCRIPTION & USE OF DAPP - Crypto Trading  and investment ( buying, selling , sending , receiving and investing of cryptocurrency for  % yield returns)